RunLLM/aqueduct/integration_tests/sdk/README.md

 ## Usage

 From this directory, to run the Aqueduct Tests:
-`API_KEY=<your api key> SERVER_ADDRESS=<your server's address> INTEGRATION=aqueduct_demo pytest aqueduct_tests/ -rP -vv
+`API_KEY=<your api key> SERVER_ADDRESS=<your server's address> pytest aqueduct_tests/ -rP -vv

 To run the Data Integration Tests:
-`API_KEY=<your api key> SERVER_ADDRESS=<your server's address> INTEGRATION=aqueduct_demo pytest data_integration_tests/ -rP -vv
+`API_KEY=<your api key> SERVER_ADDRESS=<your server's address> pytest data_integration_tests/ -rP -vv

-The test suite also has a variety of other custom flags, please inspect the `conftest.py` files in both this directory and subdirectories to find their descriptions.
-Flags shared by both suites are:
+Both these test suites share a collection of configuration flags:
-* `--data`: The integration name of the data integration to run against.
+* `--data`: The integration name of the data integration to run all tests against.
-* `--engine`: The integration of the engine to run compute on.
+* `--engine`: The integration of the engine to compute all tests on.
-* `--keep-flows`: Does not delete any flows created by the test run.
-Useful for debugging.
+* `--keep-flows`: If set, we will not delete any flows created by the test run.
+This is useful for debugging.
 * `--deprecated`: Runs against any deprecated API that still exists in the SDK.
+Such code paths should be eventually deleted after some time, but this ensures backwards compatibility.

+For additional markers/fixtures/flags, please inspect `conftest.py` in this directory.
+For test-specific configurations, see `aqueduct_tests/conftest.py` and  `data_integration_tests/conftest.py`.

+## Useful Pytest Flags

 Running all the tests in a single file:
 - `<your env variables> pytest <path to test file> -rP -vv`